sofiane-kharbech/Denoising-HOM-for-DMI/README.md

 This software is under the MIT License.

-Citation: S. Kharbech, E. P. Simon, A. Belazi and W. Xiang, "Denoising Higher-Order Moments for Blind Digital Modulation Identification in Multiple-Antenna Systems," in IEEE Wireless Communications Letters, vol. 9, no. 6, pp. 765-769, June 2020.
+Paper citation: S. Kharbech, E. P. Simon, A. Belazi and W. Xiang, "Denoising Higher-Order Moments for Blind Digital Modulation Identification in Multiple-Antenna Systems," in IEEE Wireless Communications Letters, vol. 9, no. 6, pp. 765-769, June 2020.

 ## Main scripts
 * `GenDataset.m`: generates a set of HOM the allows identifying the modulation type.
 In this file, you can edit all the transmitter, channel, and receiver parameters.